Venue: Pemberton Room 2.11

 Professor David Francis, Director of JEFCAS gave a thought provoking speech that provided an appropriate atmosphere for further intellectual discussions by the various panellists and presenters.
 The conference was closed with a well-articulated presentation by Professor Kenneth Omeje, Senior Research Fellow at JEFCAS that provided a well-rounded summation of the issues discussed at the Conference.

-Below are some of the captured moments from the conference:
+Below is the link to the programme as well as some of the captured moments at the conference:

 Venue: Pemberton Room 2.11